-Drawing on our extensive expertise in design, materials, propulsion, environmental issues and industrial management in addition to the pilot training facilities and the expertise of a professional Flying School, our degree in Aviation Technology with Pilot Studies will equip you with a solid science and engineering base and broader aviation knowledge vital for pilots in the 21st century.
+Drawing on our extensive expertise in aircraft design, materials, propulsion, environmental issues and industrial management, coupled with the pilot training facilities and expertise of a professional flying school, our BSc Aviation Technology with Pilot Studies will equip you with a solid science and engineering base and the broader aviation knowledge vital for pilots in the 21st century.

-the involvement of professional pilots and senior managers from the aviation industry.
-By bringing working knowledge of advanced communications and navigation systems, management techniques and strategic thinking, they complement the knowledge base that this course provides you with.
+You will benefit from specialist input throughout the programme through the involvement of professional pilots and senior managers from the aviation industry.
+Bringing working knowledge of advanced communications and navigation systems, management techniques and strategic thinking, these contributions complement the knowledge base provided by the course.

 UCAS code: H460